Structure of the preconditioned system in various preconditioned conjugate gradient squared algorithms: Congruence of preconditioning conversion, and direction of preconditioned system for the CGS

 \subsection{Direction of a preconditioned system and that of the PCGS}

 The direction of a preconditioned system is different from the direction of a preconditioning conversion.

 \begin{proposition} The direction of a preconditioned system is determined by the operations of $\alpha_k$ and $\beta_k$ in each PCGS algorithm.
-These intrinsic operations are based on biorthogonality and biconjugacy. \end{proposition}
+These intrinsic operations are based on biorthogonality $(\tvc{r}^\SH_0, \tvc{r}_k)$ and biconjugacy $(\tvc{r}^\SH_0, \tA\tvc{p}_k)$. \end{proposition}

-{\bf Proof } The operations of biorthogonality and biconjugacy in each PCGS algorithm and the structure of the solution vector for each Krylov subspace are shown below.
+{\bf Proof } The operations of biorthogonality and biconjugacy in each PCGS algorithm and the structure of the solution vector for each polynomial are shown below.
 The underlined inner products are the actual descriptions for each PCGS algorithm.

 Only the conventional PCGS (\Alg~\ref{alg:cgs_precb}) algorithm has the ISRV in the form $\vc{r}^\flat_0$; in all other algorithms, it is $\vc{r}^\SH_0$.
 The ISRV $\vc{r}^\flat_0$ never splits into $\Pinvt\vc{r}^\SH_0$ in this algorithm, and the preconditioned coefficient matrix for the biconjugacy is fixed as $A\Pinv$, that is, the right-preconditioned system.